Leo Edward O'Neil

 Leo Edward O'Neil (January 31, 1928 - November 30, 1997) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Manchester in New Hampshire from 1990 until his death in 1997.
 He previously served as an auxiliary bishop of the Diocese of Springfield in Massachusetts from 1980 to 1989 and as coadjutor bishop of Manchester from 1989 to 1990.

 Biography

 Early life

 Leo O'Neil was born on January 31, 1928, in Holyoke, Massachusetts.
 He attended both Blessed Sacrament School and Sacred Heart High School in that town.
 In 1945 he entered Maryknoll Junior Seminary in Clarks Summit, Pennsylvania.
 He studied at Saint Anselm College in Goffstown, New Hampshire, for a year before attending the Grand Seminary of Montreal in Montreal, Quebec from 1950 to 1955.

+Priesthood

-O'Neil was ordained to the priesthood in Springfield, Massachusetts, for the Diocese of Springfield by Bishop Christopher Weldon on June 4, 1955.
+O'Neil was ordained to the priesthood in Springfield, Massachusetts, for the Diocese of Springfield in Massachusetts by Bishop Christopher Weldon on June 4, 1955.
 He then served as parochial vicar in several parishes in the diocese and was named pastor of St. Mary of the Assumption Parish at Haydenville, Massachusetts, in 1976.